PlatinumPlat/My-Competitive-Programming-Corner/README.md

 # Playable Link
 https://platinumplat.github.io/My-Competitive-Programming-Corner/

+# Tools
+To make this website, I used
+- HTML for the raw content
+- CSS for the styling
+- JS for the interactive functionalities

 # My Goal
 I aim to inspire at least one person to try out competitive programming, even if you only want to attempt one simple problem!